become an expert birder on the slopes.

 Red-breasted Nuthatch

-The Red-breasted Nuthatch is a small, compact songbird with a blue-gray back, rusty-orange belly and a bold black-and-white striped head.
+The Red-breasted Nuthatch is a small songbird with a blue-gray back, rusty-orange belly and a bold black-and-white striped head.
 It has a sharp, pointed bill and is often seen creeping headfirst down tree trunks searching for food.

-• Call: A nasal, high-pitched “yank-yank” call that sounds like a tiny toy horn.
+- Call: A nasal, high-pitched “yank-yank” call that sounds like a toy horn

 Gray-crowned Rosy-Finch

 The Gray-crowned Rosy-Finch is a tough, high-altitude finch with a dark brown body, pinkish-red wings and a distinctive gray cap on its head.
-These birds are well-adapted to cold, snowy environments and are often seen in flocks.
-Alta is home to two subspecies: the Gray-crowned Rosy-Finch, which has a gray crown that follows the eyeliner and the Hepburn's Rosy-Finch, which has a gray crown that covers the full cheek.
+These birds are well-adapted to cold, snowy environments and are often seen traveling in large flocks.
+Alta is home to two subspecies: the Gray-crowned Rosy-Finch, which has a gray crown that follows the eyeliner and Hepburn's Rosy-Finch, which has a gray crown that covers the whole cheek.

 Black Rosy-Finch